robert-joscelyne/Creek-and-Continent/README.md

 This repository includes the initial setup for this Kata, including the tests.
 Your job is to:

-1. Refactor the monstrous code in the `CreekAndContinent.java` class.
+1. Refactor the monstrous code in the `Item.java` class.
 2. Add a new item type, "Homeware Hand Towel".
 The specs for this item are commented out in the `CreekAndContinentTest.java` file.

 When finished (or for help), you may review the solution by switching to the "solution" branch of this repo.